How to Tell If Someone Else Is Using Your Instagram Account

 From iPhone or Android

 This section combines both Android and iPhone platforms, as differences in the two versions of the app are negligible.
 Here’s how to see the last active uses on Instagram using the mobile app.
-Note that for purposes of this tutorial, we used an Android phone.
+Note that for the purposes of this tutorial, we used an Android phone.

 Launch the Instagram app on your device.
 If needed, log in.
 If not, you can move to the second step.